-This feature is available only if you have a VMware vRealize Cloud Universal subscription.
-As an administrator, you can add existing on-premises vRealize Automation 7.5 or 7.6 catalog items from one or more business groups to the Service Broker catalog.
-The vRealize Automation 7.5/7.6 catalog items are imported and added to the Service Broker catalog.
+This feature is available only if you have a VMware Aria Universal subscription.
+As an administrator, you can add existing on-premises vRealize Automation 7.5 or 7.6 catalog items from one or more business groups to the Automation Service Broker catalog.
+The vRealize Automation 7.5/7.6 catalog items are imported and added to the Automation Service Broker catalog.

-After the 7.5/7.6 catalog items are added, your users can request the current on-premises catalog items or any Service Broker items from a single cloud catalog.
-This single catalog provides your catalog consumers with a seamless request experience across multiple instances of vRealize Automation.
+After the 7.5/7.6 catalog items are added, your users can request the current on-premises catalog items or any Automation Service Broker items from a single cloud catalog.

-If you are interested in this feature but you do not yet have a vRealize Cloud Universal subscription, you can subscribe as you add the integration.
+If you are interested in this feature but you do not yet have a VMware Aria Universal subscription, you can subscribe as you add the integration.

 Review the following considerations to decide if you want to import the vRealize Automation 7.5/7.6 catalog items.